Film Studies (MLitt) 2025 entry

 Modules

 The taught element of the programme consists of two compulsory modules, which focus on training in research methods and cover a range of crucial and cutting-edge topics in Film Studies.
-You will also take two specialist modules.
+You will also take two specialist optional modules.

 All modules provide students with the opportunity to develop and apply theoretical knowledge and research skills through close analysis, research and critical examination of films and texts.